Never Tangle Bungee Inventor Knows The Ropes

 The product also fits Northern Colorado, which has many of the injection-molding shops Never Tangle would employ to make the snapped hooks.
 Cornay said the hooks will contain a wire that will attach them to bungee cords the company will purchase, essentially, off the shelf.

 “Right now we’re looking at bringing in money to help us to do the tooling we will need for high-volume production,” he said.
 “There is no reason this company can’t be launched and supported right here in Colorado.”

 Cornay said the company has been doing market and production-cost analysis for more than three years, including getting feedback from retail outlets.
 He believes the final consumer cost will fit easily between the cost of the traditional hooked and carabiner-style bungee cords.

-“Essentially, we’re going to market in three ways,” he said –— through major retailers such as hardware and sporting-goods stores, industrial distributors and directly to consumers through e-commerce.
+“Essentially, we’re going to market in three ways,” he said –— Direct to consumers through nevertangle.com’s webstore, through major retailers such as hardware and sporting-goods stores, and industrial distributors.

 Cornay also has attracted some heavy hitters to his board of directors, including Margaret “Meg” Hansson, president and chief executive of adrop LLC, a water purification company she founded in 1992.
 Hansson also was co-inventor of the Gerry Baby Carrier and founded Gerry Baby Products.

 Board member Ken Camarco said he has known Cornay for more than 20 years, and worked with him to bring some of his more technological inventions to market.
 A veteran entrepreneurial executive from New Jersey, Camarco most recently was senior vice president for global operations and business systems at Pall Corp., a supplier of filtration, separations and purification products with approximately $3 billion in annual revenues.